-According to Bedell Smith, the trouble started even before they were married.
-Charles, it seems, stumbled into the marriage—press speculation of their affair reached such fever pitch that his father, Prince Philip’s, advice to either end the relationship or propose, forced Charles into the betrothal.
-But it was far from happy.
+But the relationship was far from happy.
 Diana was paranoid that the Palace was trying to control her and that Charles was still seeing his former flame Camilla.
-On the way back from the second dress rehearsal of their wedding, Bedell Smith says Diana wept copiously in the car.
-By the honeymoon, the relationship had soured further – Diana would weep in her bedroom, and flounce out of dinner with the Queen and family (a shocking breach of protocol).
-Suffering from insomnia “and growing thinner by the day” the princess’s eating disorders and tendencies for self-harm became apparent.
+On the way back from the second dress rehearsal of their wedding, Diana wept copiously in the car, Bedell Smith writes in her 2017 biography Prince Charles: The Passions and Paradoxes of an Improbably Life.
+By the honeymoon, the relationship had soured further—Diana would weep in her bedroom, and flounce out of dinner with the Queen and family, a shocking breach of protocol.
+Suffering from insomnia “and growing thinner by the day,” the princess showed increasing signs of eating disorders and tendencies for self-harm.

 “‘What is it now, Diana?’
 Charles would implore.
 ‘What have I said now to make you cry?’” reports Bedell Smith.
 “Again and again, he reassured her that his affair with Camilla Parker Bowles was in the past.
 He tried soothing Diana, but felt powerless to contain her emotional storms, which shocked him in their intensity and suddenness.
 At his wits’ end, he began seeking refuge in the Balmoral countryside with his paint-box, books, fishing rod and guns, but that only made his young wife even more aggrieved.”